klaaskoop/communicatie/PITCHME.md

 ---
 # 1) drijfveren destigmatiseren
 +++
-> No one loves without reservation,
-> and everyone would be better off
-> if we could destigmatise parental ambivalence
+> "No one loves without reservation, and everyone would be better off if we could destigmatise parental ambivalence."
 Andrew Solomon - Far from the tree
 +++
 ## de patient die niet beter wordt